GoHypernet/hypernet-protocol/README.md

 revolutionize the cyber-infrastructure landscape and that it is broadly generalizable to various decentralized marketplaces and subscription-based services.

-A successful payment protocol must solve problem on both sides of the market.
+A successful payment protocol must solve problems on both sides of the market.
 On the consumer side, users expect a payment solution that quickly executes transactions and is intuitive.
 To accomplish this, the Hypernet Protocol integrates Connext's [Vector](https://github.com/connext/vector) library to enable fast, secure, microtransactions, with minimal user intervention.
 On the merchant side, adopters expect a similarly refined onboarding process.
 The